-I NEED a traveler that is reliable and does not need a lot of push to have items completed.
+- I NEED a reliable traveler that does not need a lot of push to have items completed.

 Andrew Johnson, Recruiter TotalMed Staffing

-I need a traveler that has at least 2 years of experience, past travel experience, and worked within their specialty in a clinical setting within the past year
+- I need a traveler with at least 2 years of experience, past travel experience, and who worked within their specialty in a clinical setting within the past year.

-I expect a traveler to keep an open line of communication with me, always letting me know if they have any concerns.
+- I expect a traveler to keep an open communication line with me, always letting me know if they have any concerns.

 I want to thank the companies and recruiters that contributed to this post.
 I feel that it’s important to have a mutually respectful relationship with your recruiter.
-In addition to informing your recruiters what your wants/needs/expectations are, find out what your recruiters wants/needs/expects.
+Besides informing your recruiters what your wants/needs/expectations are, find out what your recruiter wants/needs/expects.